mia-platform-marketplace/crud-sql-template/docs/20_configuration.md

 # Configuration
-Due to licensing [CRUD SQL service](../../runtime_suite/crud-sql/10_Overview.md) requires packaging with third-party software, unless your datasources are PostgreSQL or MSSQL databases whose support is already included in the docker image of the plugins.
+Due to licensing [CRUD SQL service](../../runtime_suite/crud-postgresql/overview) requires packaging with third-party software, unless your DataSource are PostgreSQL or MSSQL databases whose support is already included in the docker image of the plugins.

 ## Service Configuration
 The CRUD SQL needs some environment variables, and a configurations file to work.